The Kashmir Conflict-

 188,775 acres were transferred to 153,399 peasants, while the Government

-organised collective farming on 90,000 acres.
+organized collective farming on 90,000 acres.
 A law was passed prohibiting the

 sale of land to non-Kashmiris, thus preserving the basic topography of the